Articles

 "She's 57, on testosterone, and building companies with AI."

-By age 40, women have already lost roughly half their testosterone, the hormone that quietly runs drive and ambition.
-Here is what getting it back actually looks like.
+By around age 40, a woman's testosterone is roughly half what it was in her twenties, the hormone that quietly runs drive and ambition.
+Here's what getting it back actually looks like, and what it might mean if millions of women did.

 Featured "My mother has Alzheimer's.
-Her doctors could have protected her brain."
+Would estrogen have saved her?"

 "What Rachel Rubin told the FDA: what your gynecologist still hasn't heard."